Maydena: History

 The railway ceased operation in 1991 and a portion of the disused rail track is now being used by a pedal powered 'Railtrack Riders' tourist attraction.

 Maydena Post Office opened on 1 May 1944.

+Maydena Bike Park

+The Maydena Bike Park (MBP) is a gravity-focused Mountain bike park.
+The park was originally conceptualized in 2008, before officially opening on 26 January 2018.
+The park encircles the southern side of the township, and has been able to successfully restore and re-use some buildings like the old School.

+Owned and operated by Dirt Art, the Park is now one of the largest employers and a significant driver of tourism to the area.
+In addition to recreational riding, MBP also hosts events ranging from social Friday-evening Downhill through summer to invite only, internationally viewed flagship events such as RedBull Hardline.

 Climate

 Maydena has a cool, rainy oceanic climate (Köppen Cfb).
 Some winter nights drop below freezing, the average winter daytime temperatures average between 8 °C and 15 °C. The summer is mild with temperatures averaging around 5 °C to 12 °C at night rising to 15 °C to 28 °C during the day.
 Rainfall averaged 1187.9 mm annually and an average of 219.3 days of rainfall.

-During the period 1992 to 2021, Maydena's record high of 38.2 °C was recorded on 31 January 2020, and the record low of -4.2 °C was recorded on 6 June 2006.
+During the period 1992 to 2020, Maydena's record high of 38.2 °C was recorded on 31 January 2020, and the record low of -4.2 °C was recorded on 6 June 2006.